Rossello di Jacopo Franchi: Professional life

-The Bigallo frescoes and the miniatures in the Prato gradual are the basis for the rest of Rossello's works because they are the only two that are signed by Rossello and have complete documentation that include Rossello's name.
+The Bigallo frescoes and the miniatures in the Prato gradual are the basis for the rest of Rossello's works because they are the only two that are signed by Rossello and have complete documentation that includes Rossello's name.
 The rest of his 28 works have been attributed to him based on stylistic features and documentation which lack his name but where the timing lines up within his life.

-Rossello's artistic style evolved through internal development, influences of other artists, and by way of temporal fashions.
+Rossello's artistic style evolved through internal development, influences of other artists, and through temporal fashions.
 Rossello is well known for his drapery aesthetic because of his attention to detail and because he includes drapery in most of his paintings.
 His pieces are recognizable because he was an artist concerned with the minute details of his works.
 When painting panels, he often used careful techniques that would visually soften the major figures in the paintings.
-Rossello was excellent at blending colors to the point where his paintings looked almost like relief sculptures.
+Rossello was excellent at blending colours to the point where his paintings looked almost like relief sculptures.
 He also used dimensionality in his works.
 They were typically symmetrical and balanced in ways that defied the inherent flatness of his working surface.
-In addition, Rossello favored delicate colors, an attribute that distinguishes him as being influenced by Lorenzo Monaco.
+In addition, Rossello favoured delicate colours, an attribute that distinguishes him as being influenced by Lorenzo Monaco.
 Rossello also embellished his works with jewels, fur-lined garments and other fashions of the time.
 However, his paintings were never regarded as frivolous, but had more of a richness and debonair quality to them.
 Stylistically, Rossello di Jacopo Franchi evolved with time but remained true to the details of his work and created a definable style for himself.

 Works

-The earliest work ascribed to Rossello di Jacopo Franchi was a painting of Saint Blaise commissioned in 1408 by Niccolo di Francesco Falcucci, a well known physician.
+The earliest work ascribed to Rossello di Jacopo Franchi was a painting of Saint Blaise commissioned in 1408 by Niccolo di Francesco Falcucci, a well-known physician.
 This composition showcased Rossello's early individual style and was constructed very rigidly and systematically.
 Rossello's St. Blaise painting was a traditional Florentine painting of a saint who is frontally seated.
-It is not an innovate painting in form or design.
-The Saint is enthroned on a gold-embossed pillow before a richly embroidered cloth of honor held by two angels, is a type familiar from trecento painting.
+It is not an innovative painting in form or design.
+The Saint is enthroned on a gold-embossed pillow before a richly embroidered cloth of honour held by two angels, a type familiar from Trecento painting.
 Some stylistic features, such as the tiny head with a slender, elongated body indicates the influence of Lorenzo Monaco and Lorenzo Ghiberti.